|This carte de visite is inscribed on its reverse side: "Taken at Meean Meer the 27 of March 1896."Although this soldier

 took the time to tell us the where and when of this photograph he unfortunately neglected to tell us the who part.
 Even

 though we will never know his identity there are several interesting features in the image worth noting.

-The tropical helmet sitting of the studio chair appears to be an early version of what would in time become known as the
+The tropical helmet sitting of the studio chair appears to be an early "air pipe" type variety that would later evolve into the

 The soldier's loose fitting five button frock is also being worn in a rather unusual manner.
 He seem to have flattened out his

 standing collar so that it appears very much like lapels allowing his non-regulation neck tie to be displayed for the camera.